C0WB0YS/C0WB0YS/README.md

 Interact with care and or caution around me, I will have IWEC In some of my skins.
 Just interact carefully with me.

   No, I do not give a fuck if you " Touch " Me.
 TD/CD Just mocks a real thing.
+Because i have a crowd discomfort IRL, TD/CD Just mocks real things.

 I am neutral about ships, But if you go out of your way to make any of my friends uncomfortable.
 I will go after you, I am hyperfixating over Azurechance and Twochance at the time.
 DoubleFedora Fan's DNI. the weirdo ones.